 WisdomVerse for Assisted Living Facilities

 I have been offering the WisdomVerse program to seniors in assisted living facilities for several years.
 Participants include those who have Alzheimer’s, Parkinson’s and other cognitive and physical impairments.
 By bringing poetry to this unique group I am able to bring light and fun into their days.
 With a relaxed, calm and supportive manner,I have shared my enthusiasm for poetry with seniors throughout Santa Cruz, Monterey and Santa Clara Counties.
+I am happy to announce that in 2018 the WisdomVerse program had the honor of being recognized by the Institute for Poetic Medicine and so named as a poetry partner with the Institute.
+Through a grant given by IPM I am able to bring WisdomVerse to even more facilities.

 “These days, at 82, I am usually the elder where ever I go and worry that my poor hearing and eyesight may be a problem but I have been treated with kindness and respect at all times.
 Though we are different ages, races and genders we have blended and enjoy sharing our stories and poems.
 I am amazed that Magdalena can balance so much and still have fun with her students.
 She has a good sense of humor.
 Whenever I leave a session I feel energized and look forward to the next time.
 I am very grateful to have the poetry circle in my life.” — Bernice Rendrick